 Movies like When a Man Loves a Woman and 28 days along with the Netflix series Love all deal with recovering from addiction and include the compulsory group therapy scene.

-Despite its prevalence in pop culture, however, therapy’s actual role in the recovery process is often murky to those who have never received treatment.
+Despite its prevalence in pop culture, however, therapy’s role in the recovery process is often murky to those who have never received treatment.

 Addiction is a disease with physical, mental, and emotional causes.
 Fighting physical dependence is one important element of addiction treatment.
 But this is just part of the battle.
-If you want to maintain your sobriety, it’s important to also treat the emotional factors—including co-occurring conditions like depression—that contribute to substance abuse.
+If you want to maintain your sobriety, it’s important to also treat the emotional factors—including co-occurring conditions like depression—that contribute to substance use.

 According to the National Institute of Drug Abuse, the purpose of therapy is to help individuals change their attitudes and behaviors concerning drug or alcohol use, engage in treatment, and cultivate healthy habits for the future.